The Worst Presidential Inaugurations in History, Ranked

 But oaths are short, and Jackie Evancho had not yet been born.
 What is a crowd of 20,000 to do to entertain themselves once the ceremony has ended?
 They made their way to the White House—where, even before Jackson came along, it was customary to have a post-inauguration reception to which people could come and shake the hand of the new president, perhaps have a glass of orange juice or a piece of cheese.

 What wasn’t customary was the crowds.
 In the rough manner of those parties in sitcoms that kids throw when their parents are out of town, things soon got out of control.
 Guests’ shoes muddied the White House carpets.
 Soon, the crowd got rowdier.
 They began looting rooms.
 They began breaking dishes.
 One representative from South Carolina wrote the next day to Martin Van Buren, describing the events and dubbing the party a “Saturnalia.”
+The rooms of the White House would smell like the cheese that fallen onto and then been ground into the carpets for months afterward.

 From the event meant to celebrate him and his presidency, Jackson had to escape, with the help of aides, through a window in the back of the White House.
 As for ending a party before the invention of electricity would allow you to simply turn the lights on?
 According to the Constitution Center, Antoine Michel Giusta, the White House steward, finally realized that the best way to get the drunken mob out of the White House was to take away its booze.
 Giusta moved the punch bowl outside, according to one report.
 “Other reports,” the Center notes, “indicated that staffers passed punch and ice cream through the White House’s windows to the crowd outside.”